tangorishi/learnJava/03_Operators/operators.md

 it’s usually better to use an if-else statement to avoid making the code more difficult to understand.

 ```
-In the next section we'll be diving into the topic of control flow in Java.....
+In the next section we'll be diving into the topic of control flow in Java

 #